Anastasia (musical): International productions

 Branding as seen on the Coliseum Theatre in Madrid.

 The first European staging opened on October 3, 2018 (officially on October 10) at the Coliseum Theatre in Madrid, Spain, starring Jana Gómez as Anya, Íñigo Etayo as Dmitry, Carlos Salgado as Gleb, Javier Navares as Vlad, Silvia Luchetti as Countess Lily, and Angels Jiménez as Dowager Empress.
 The production played 556 performances, ending on March 7, 2020, when performances were suspended due to the COVID-19 pandemic.
+Another production in Spain premiered in Ciudad Real on July 1, 2025.

 A German production ran from November 15, 2018, to October 13, 2019, at the Stage Palladium Theater in Stuttgart, starring Judith Caspari as Anya and Milan van Waardenburg as Dmitry.

-A Dutch production opened on September 22, 2019, at the AFAS Circustheater in The Hague, The Netherlands.
+A Dutch production opened on September 22, 2019, at the AFAS Circustheater in The Hague, the Netherlands.
 Tessa Sunniva van Tol played the role of Anya with Milan van Waardenburg as Dmitry transferring from the German production to the Dutch production.
 Other principal roles were played by René van Kooten, Gerrie van der Klei, Ellen Evers and Ad Knippels.
-From March 23, 2020, onwards, performances were suspended due to the COVID-19 pandemic, and the production did not reopen following the pandemic.
+The production ran until March 23, 2020, when it was suspended due to the COVID-19 pandemic.

 A Japanese production at the Theatre Orb in Tokyo opened on March 9, 2020, but closed on March 27, after 14 performances, due to the pandemic.
 The cast was led by Wakana Aoi and Haruka Kinoshita as Anya, Naoto Kaiho, Hiroki Aiba and Akiyoshi Utsumi as Dmitry, Koji Yamamoto, Yoshikuni Dochin and Yusuke Tohyama as Gleb, Kenya Osumi and Zen Ishikawa as Vlad, Hikaru Asami, Marcia and Keiko Horiuchi as Countess Lily, and Rei Asami as Dowager Empress.
 The production was revived in 2023, with engagements at the Theatre Orb (from September 12 to October 7) and Osaka's Umeda Arts Theater (from October 19 to 31).

 The all-female Takarazuka Revue staged Anastasia in Takarazuka and Tokyo during the summer of 2020.
 This version included the new song "She Walks In", written by the original creative team for the character of Dmitry and played by Cosmos Troupe top star Suzuho Makaze.